titoadeoye/spinner-home/README.md

 # Spinner app (home)
-This repository contains the sorce code for Spinner App.
+This repository contains the source code for Spinner App.

 The spinner app is an e-commerce app that sells spinners.
 It is built with a microservices architecture using Module Federation.
 This is the home micro application.